ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

 7. Deploy the SAP solution.
     `terraform apply "plan1"`

-## Deploying SAP ASE Sybase database single VSI by using the Schematics user interface
+## Deploying SAP ASE Sybase database on single VSI by using the Schematics user interface
 {: #automate-ase-sybase-standalone-vsi-ui}
 {: ui}

-Follow the steps to deploy SAP ASE Sybase database single VSI in your existing VPC by using the Schematics User Interface.
+Follow the steps to deploy the SAP ASE Sybase database on single VSI in your existing VPC by using the Schematics User Interface.
 The scripts can take 1 - 2 hours to complete.

 1. From the {{site.data.keyword.cloud_notm}} menu, select [Schematics](https://cloud.ibm.com/schematics/overview).
 2. Click **Create workspace**.
 3. On the **Specify template** page:
-    * Enter the GitHub URL for the code you plan to deploy.
+    * Enter the GitHub URL for the code that you plan to deploy.
     * Select the **Terraform version** that is listed in the [Readme](https://github.com/IBM-Cloud/sap-ase-db/blob/main/README.md) file.
     * Click **Next**.
 4. On the **Workspace details** page: